Docs

 Detail about launches query

-Here, you see both the term itself, the return type, and information about parameters that can be passed to the query.
+Here, you see both the query term itself, the return type, and information about parameters that can be passed to the query.
 You can use this information to write a query you'll eventually add to your app.

-To start working with this in the Sandbox Explorer, select the "play" button to the right side of the information:
+To start working with this query in the Sandbox Explorer, select the "play" button to the right side of the information:

 Open in Explorer

-This brings you back into Sandbox's Explorer tab with the sidebar on the left showing documentation for the you've selected:
+This brings you back into Sandbox's Explorer tab with the sidebar on the left showing documentation for the query you've selected:

 Docs open in the left sidebar

 Notice the small button next to the launches icon.
-Click this button to add the to the middle "" panel:
+Click this button to add the query to the middle "" panel:

 Click the button to add this query